nishadtupe/MS-BDAA-FA18-Project/notebook.md

 # Week Fri 10/19/18 - Thu 10/25/18
+* Installed vagrant
+* Installed Ubuntu/Debian Unix VM box for project using Vagrant script
+* Verified the papers on project
+* Installed MongoDB on Ubuntu and imported documents.

+# Week Fri 10/19/18 - Thu 10/25/18
 * Created new fork to cloudmesh technologies
 * Changed the summaries and Reference as suggested by Professor in office hours
 * Worked on the project project paper and proposal.